dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 {% include video id="SZTBec9r7-A" provider="youtube" %}

 After noodling on the original design, we decided it would be neat to add the software & display so the rower could get real-time feedback on the basic things a rower would want to know.
-We were able to get good estimates of stroke rate, power output, effective 500m split pace, distance rowed, fraction of time spent in power phase of stroke, etc..
+We were able to get good estimates of stroke rate, power output, effective 500m split pace, distance rowed and fraction of time spent in power phase of stroke.
 Here is a close-in screenshot of the current version (you can see this display in the main picture above attached to the pvc tubing).

 ![]({{ site.url }}/assets/images/projects/erg/erg-interface.jpg)
 *Screenshot of the software interface*